stefonarch/niri-settings/README.md

 ## Usage

-Default niri configuration values are used everywhere.
+Default niri configuration values are used everywhere, see `basicsettings.kdl` example file.

 The line to include `basicsettings.kdl"` at the bottom of the default configuration file (for LXQt: `~/.config/lxqt/wayland/lxqt-niri.kdl`, otherwise `~/.config/niri/config.kdl`) should be added automatically when applying the first changes.
 The "include" feature was added in niri version 25.11.